2020 Korean YouTube backdoor advertising controversy: Beginning of the controversy

-Subsequently, prominent figures such as singer Kang Min-gyeong (강민경) and YouTuber 'Charm PD' (참피디) also revealed their involvement in this practice.
+Subsequently, other prominent figures such as YouTuber 'Charm PD' (참피디) also revealed their involvement in this practice.
 The latter would also publicly reveal that several other prominent Korean YouTubers were similarly involved, which served to greatly increase the scale of the controversy.

 Impact on YouTubers

-YouTubers such as mukbang food reviewers Tzuyang (쯔양), Embro (엠브로), Moon Bok-hee (문복희), and Hamji (햄지) publicly apologised for their actions by admitting to their use of undisclosed advertising.
+YouTubers such as mukbang food reviewers Tzuyang, Embro (엠브로), Moon Bok-hee (문복희), and Hamji (햄지) publicly apologised for their actions by admitting to their use of undisclosed advertising.
 However, this failed to improve public opinion, and led to significant losses in popularity among those involved, with one YouTuber losing 96% of their viewership in a month.
 Some YouTubers stopped uploading videos altogether, and announced their retirement from YouTube as a result of the controversy.

 Legal regulation

 The growing scale of the controversy led to the official involvement of the South Korean Fair Trade Commission (FTC).
-On August 24 2020, Chairman of the FTC Cho Seong-wook met with prominent individuals and internet celebrities at the Chamber of Commerce and Industry in the Jung District of Seoul, which resulted in the implementation of strict regulations on social media platforms (including YouTube) in order to crackdown on the practice of 'backdoor' advertising.
+On August 24 2020, Chairman of the FTC Cho Seong-wook met with prominent individuals and internet celebrities at the Chamber of Commerce and Industry in the Jung District of Seoul, which resulted in the implementation of strict regulations on social media platforms (including YouTube) in order to crack down on the practice of 'backdoor' advertising.
 These regulations did not immediately come into effect, but were instead enforced after a certain period of time, in order to allow affected individuals time to comply.

 The regulations required internet celebrities to clearly disclose instances of advertising and paid sponsorships as well as associated payments, and prohibited ambiguous phrases such as 'experience group' and 'thanks to'.
 Contravention of these regulations would be met by significant legal and financial penalties, including up to two years in prison and fines of up to 150 million won.
 Although these laws were typically applied to business owners, internet celebrities were considered as such and were therefore subject to the same treatment under South Korean law.